-Moreover, public services can have a fixed price relative to the kind of provided service, without requiring adaptations to the user income: it's the income tax that guarantees an access to such services to everybody.
+Moreover, public services can have a fixed price relative to the kind of provided service, without requiring adaptations to the user income: it's the income tax that guarantees to everybody a fair way to afford such services.

 The perfect formulafor a natural income

 The function that opposes and at the same tame brings to a comparable scale exponential phenomena, is the natural logarithm.
 It's the actual origin of the Natural Income name.